 A proper understanding of the National Qualifications Framework (NQF)—otherwise known as NQF Levels— will help you make informed choices about your future.
 Now, you may be wondering: NQF Levels?
 What’s that all about?
 Don’t worry, we’re here to help with our ultimate guide to NQF Levels in 2023

 Table of Contents

-What are the National Qualifications Framework (NQF)?
+What Is the National Qualifications Framework (NQF)?

-Level 1 is the most basic, and Level 10 is the most advanced.
+NQF Level 1 is the most basic, and Level 10 is the most advanced.
 In order to progress to the next level, learners must first demonstrate that they have mastered the skills and knowledge required at their current level.

 NQF stands for the National Qualifications Framework, which is the South African framework used to arrange levels of learning achievements.

 The South African Qualifications Authority (SAQA) has been using this framework since the NFQ Act of 2008.

 The NQF focuses on a list of ‘applied competencies,’ so each NQF Level signifies a specific standard of intellectual and academic skills, including problem-solving abilities and learner autonomy.